redis/redis-doc/topics/benchmarks.md

 Redis pipelining is able to dramatically improve the number of operations per second a server is able do deliver.

-This is an example of running the benchmark in a Macbook air 11" using a pipelining of 16 commands:
+This is an example of running the benchmark in a MacBook Air 11" using a pipelining of 16 commands:

     $ redis-benchmark -n 1000000 -t set,get -P 16 -q